oxyplot/docs/views/tracker.rst

 || Class || ~{0} || ~{1} || Examples |
 | LineSeries | X | Y | `"{0:0.00} {1:0.00}"` |

+If you need to include extra information in the tracker beyond the standard parameters (e.g. series name, x and y values), you can use the ``Series.ItemSource`` property to populate the data points (see e.g. `LineSeries <../../models/series/LineSeries.html>`_ for more details).
-The format string can also contain formatting codes for properties in the nearest item of the hit.
-Use the property name inside the curly braces: `{MyProperty:0.00}`
+The format string can also contain formatting codes for properties in the ``ItemSource`` list item that defines the data point closest to the tracker hit.
+Use the property name inside the curly braces: `{MyProperty:0.00}`.

 The culture of the tracker format string can be set in the `Culture` property in the `PlotModel`.
 The default culture is the current UI culture.